Transfers from other universities for first-cycle, second-cycle and long-cycle Master-level studies 2025/2026

 The Building

 We provide a comfortable environment for our students.
 Classes are held in a building located at Dobra 55, in Powiśle.
-The Main Campus of the University of Warsaw, other faculties, and University Library are located nearby.
+The Main Campus of the University of Warsaw, other faculties, and the University Library are located nearby.

 The building is adapted to the needs of people with disabilities.